-Larry Ellberger.
-Mr. Ellberger was appointed Chairman of the Board of Directors in October 2009 and has been a director of Celldex since August 2003.
-He is a Founder and Principal of Healthcare Ventures Associates, Inc., a consulting firm for the pharmaceutical, biotechnology and medical device industries.
-He was most recently Interim Chief Executive Officer of PDI, Inc., a diversified sales and marketing services provider to the biopharmaceutical, medical device and diagnostic industries.
-From 2000 to 2003, he was Senior Vice President of Powderject plc.
-He also served as a director of Powderject.
-Previously Mr. Ellberger was an employee of W.R.
-Grace & Co. from 1995 to 1999, serving as Chief Financial Officer from 1996 and Senior Vice President, Strategic Planning and Development from 1995, and Acting Chief Executive Officer in 1997.
+Larry Ellberger was appointed Chairman of the Board of Directors in September 2009 and has been a director of Celldex since August 2003.
+Mr. Ellberger is a Founding Partner of HVA, Inc. a consulting firm specializing in business development, product acquisition and licensing, and mergers and acquisitions for pharmaceutical, biotechnology, drug delivery, and medical device companies.
+From October 2005 to May 2006, Mr. Ellberger was Interim Chief Executive Officer of PDI, Inc., a provider of sales and marketing services to the biopharmaceutical industry.
+Previously, he was a member of the Board of Directors of PDI and Chairman of the Audit Committee.
+From 2000 to 2003, Mr. Ellberger was Senior Vice President of Powderject PLC, a U.K. vaccine company.
+He was also a member of the Board of Directors of Powderject.
+From 1995 to 1999, Mr. Ellberger held several positions at

+W.R.
+Grace & Co. including Interim Chief Executive Officer, Chief Financial Officer and Senior Vice President, Strategic Planning and Development.
 From 1975 to 1995, Mr. Ellberger held numerous senior executive positions at American Cyanamid Company, serving the last four years as Vice President, Corporate Development.
-Mr. Ellberger currently serves on the Board of Directors of Transpharma, Ltd. and The Jewish Children's Museum and was formerly Chairman of the Board of Omrix BioPharmaceuticals, Inc. until its acquisition by Johnson & Johnson.
+Mr. Ellberger currently serves on the Board of Directors of TransPharma Medical, Ltd., a privately held specialty pharmaceutical company, and The Jewish Children's Museum.
+Mr. Ellberger was formerly Chairman of the Board of Omrix BioPharmaceuticals, Inc. until its acquisition by Johnson & Johnson in 2008.

-Anthony S. Marucci was appointed as permanent President and Chief Executive Officer of Celldex in October 2008 and as a director of Celldex in December 2008.
-Mr. Marucci had been Executive Vice President, Corporate Development of Celldex upon consummation of the merger of Celldex Research Corporation (formerly known as Celldex Therapeutics, Inc.) ("Celldex Research") and Celldex (formerly known as AVANT Immunotherapeutics, Inc.).
+Anthony S. Marucci was appointed as permanent President and Chief Executive Officer of Celldex in September 2008 and as a director of Celldex in December 2008.
+Mr. Marucci had been serving as the Chief Executive Officer and President on an interim basis since May 2008 in addition to his role as Executive Vice President, Corporate Development which he assumed upon consummation of the merger of Celldex Research Corporation (formerly known as Celldex Therapeutics, Inc.) ("Celldex Research") and Celldex (formerly known as AVANT Immunotherapeutics, Inc.) (the "AVANT Merger").
 Mr. Marucci had been Celldex Research's Acting Chief Executive Officer since October 2007 and its Vice President, Chief Financial Officer, Treasurer and Secretary since May 2003.
 In addition, he was Treasurer of Medarex from December 1998 to March 2004.
-Mr. Marucci held a series of senior financial positions at Medarex from December 1998 to May 2003.
-Mr. Marucci is a member of the Board of Trustees of BioNJ and also serves as its Treasurer.
+Mr. Marucci held a series of senior financial positions at Medarex, Inc. from December 1998 to May 2003.
+Mr. Marucci is a member of the Board of Trustees of BioNJ Inc. and also served as its Treasurer through 2010.
 Mr. Marucci received his M.B.A. from Columbia University.

-Herbert J. Conrad became a director of Celldex in 2008 upon consummation of the merger of Celldex Research (then Celldex) and Celldex (then AVANT).
+Herbert J. Conrad became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Conrad had been a director of Celldex Research since March 2004.
-Mr. Conrad is currently a director of Pharmasset, Inc., Savient Pharmaceuticals and Symphony Evolution and serves on the Medical Advisory Board of Henry Schein.
-He served as chairman of the board of directors of GenVec, Inc. from 1996 to 2003, where he was the Chief Executive Officer from September 1996 to December 1996.
-From 1960 to 1993 Mr. Conrad was with Hoffmann La Roche where he was President of the U.S. Pharmaceuticals Division from 1982 through 1993.
-He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.
+Mr. Conrad was President of the U.S. Pharmaceuticals Division of Hoffmann-La Roche, Inc., a pharmaceutical company, from 1982 until his retirement in 1993.
+In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasset, Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as director of Savient Pharmaceuticals, Inc. He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.